Holiday season poses major test for Biden economy - NewsBreak

 “The consumer is strong and spending.
 With discounts in short supply, product innovation, availability and sustainability will be deciding factors for consumers eager to cross off their holiday shopping lists,” he said.

-Mastercard also expects online retail spending to jump 7.1% from last year and a staggering 50.2% from Thanksgiving week 2019, a major test for already overloaded shipping companies.Over 90% of fed workers got shots by deadline, official says
+Mastercard also expects online retail spending to jump 7.1% from last year and a staggering 50.2% from Thanksgiving week 2019, a major test for already overloaded shipping companies.Cullman native Channing Tatum brings smiles in ‘Dog’ trailer, makes directorial debut

 The holiday shopping rush is also a key driver of growth.
 Roughly two-thirds of U.S. gross domestic product comes from consumer spending, and some economists have warned that a supply-constrained retail sector could sting.